Ola Electric, Ather Energy shares: Why low auto GST rate may hurt these 2 EV firms - BusinessToday

 A common rate of tax for small cars and SUVs may hand a significant advantage to SUVs.
 But electric vehicles, currently at a 5 per cent GST rate, may see a meaningful impact on demand as the price gap with ICE will likely increase sharply, Nomura India said in a note.

 The brokerage noted that cars could be placed in a slab to end disputes arising due to classification by engine size and length.
-If the GST rate is lowered for the auto sector by 10 per cent, it could boost demand by 15-20 per cent, Nomura estimated
+If the GST rate is lowered for the auto sector by 10 per cent, it could boost demand by 15-20 per cent, Nomura estimated.

-Nomura India said the GST cut on ICE happens, it is likely to significantly impact the EV adoption, which is a key focus area for the government, as the price gap between EVs (taxed at 5 per cent) and ICE (taxed at 28 per cent plus cess) would increase sharply.
+Nomura India said if the GST cut on ICE materilises, it is likely to significantly impact the EV adoption, which is a key focus area for the government, as the price gap between EVs (taxed at 5 per cent) and ICE (taxed at 28 per cent plus cess) would increase sharply.

 "A common rate of tax for small cars and SUVs may also hand a significant advantage to SUVs.
 However, EVs (currently at 5% GST rate) may see a meaningful impact on demand as the price gap with ICE will likely increase sharply," it said.